Skip to content

 5. Professional skills are required to be able to execute this technique

-7. The watch case is again cleaned in ultrasonic at a specific temperature and then steam cleaned and dried
+7. The watch case is again cleaned in ultrasonic and then steam cleaned and dried

 8. Each watch anatomy can differ; too many cases to be implemented in a single approach

-3. Then all watch cases get fully polished and lapped in accordance with the type of polishing pattern; each brand has got a specific polishing structure design within each component
+3. Then all watch cases get fully polished and lapped in accordance with the type of polishing pattern

 4. Same and last process, the bezel, the case, the bracelet and buckle have to be deep cleaned in the ultrasonic bath then steam cleaned and dried